OpenDSA/OpenDSA/RST/en/CS3slides/VTIntro.rst

 * Look at Canvas, check out the various links
 * Look at Piazza site, make sure you are enrolled there
+* Make sure that you have Web-CAT access
 * Look at Project 1 spec.
 Start setting up Eclipse.
-* Do Chapter 1 exercises in OpenDSA by 11:00pm Friday
+* Do Chapter 1 exercises in OpenDSA by this week's due date